 Digital mental health is shown to be effective and capable of providing the right mental health care solutions when and where people need it most.
 However, it is widely accepted that there is a need to accredit mental health apps to ensure they are evidence-informed, meet relevant standards, regulations and legislation, and provide quality care for people living in Canada.
 With a marked increase in the use and development of mental health apps during the pandemic, it was recognized that more specificity and coordination was needed around apps designed for mental health care delivery.

-Following these discussions, a first draft of standards was developed spanning six domains: (i) data and privacy (ii) clinical evidence (iii) clinical safety (iv) usability and accessibility (v) security and technical stability and (vi) cultural safety, social responsibility, and equity.
-The next step of this work is the current sharing of a second draft of the standards for a public review (https://linktr.ee/MHCCAFMHA).
+The first draft of standards was developed spanning six domains: (i) data and privacy (ii) clinical evidence (iii) clinical safety (iv) usability and accessibility (v) security and technical stability and (vi) cultural safety, social responsibility, and equity.
+The next step of this work is the current sharing of a second draft of the standards for public review (https://linktr.ee/MHCCAFMHA).
 The review is open until June 29, 2022.

 On the whole, the breadth of my experience and participation in different Mental Health initiatives and forums helps me to understand the real value of the unique offerings we plan to deliver through Eli’s Place; to truly meet the needs of all, mental health care delivery needs to be accessible, acceptable and timely and is best delivered through a multi-faceted approach.
 Apps and E-mental health strategies are one important aspect of service delivery, and efforts to ensure the safety, security and effectiveness of these technologies will enhance our confidence in their use over time.
 Eventually, they will likely be part of our service delivery model at Eli’s Place to ensure that we are delivering timely and accessible care to those in need.